Ada-Developers-Academy/core-unit-2/deployment/deploying-to-heroku.md

 ## Commit

 Save this file.
-Then, create a git commit that contains this change.
+Then, create a Git commit that contains this change.

 ## Create a Heroku App

 For each project we deploy, we will need to create and manage a Heroku app.
 Our Heroku app will give us visibility, access, and tools to manage our deployed app.

 After `cd`ing to our project root, we can create a Heroku app using the Heroku CLI.
-In the command line using **either** of these options:
+From the command line we should pick **either** of these options:

 1. We can create a Heroku app with an automatically generated app name using: